BaslaelWorkineh/Cube-World-Toy-Simulation/README.md

 # Cube-World-Toy-Simulation

-A fun SDL2-based Cube world ol toy simulation featuring animated stickmen in multiple windows.(Not-Complete)
+A fun SDL2-based toy simulation featuring animated stickmen in multiple windows.
+Stickmen can animate, blink, sway, and interact when windows are docked together.
+The project demonstrates basic animation, window management, and pixel art rendering in C++ using SDL2.

 ## Features
 - Animated stickman with hands and multiple poses